 Complete, peaceful relaxation may only be coerced by those with specialized, in-depth experience.
 Generally, these are people who have spent a great amount of time and effort mastering trance and meditative states.
 Relaxation in these cases should take no more than 1 to 3 minutes and no longer as because when a practitioner is expert at relaxation it is sufficient to just think about it, and it occurs.

 All quality relaxation techniques may well serve as direct techniques, if a free-floating state of mind occurs while they are exercised.
-After gaining the necessary experience with trance and meditation, a practitioner of these mental arts may proceed to mastering the phase.
+After gaining the necessary experience with trance and meditation, a practitioner of these mental arts may proceed to mastering out-of-body experience.

-Techniques used to gain direct entrance to the phase are exactly the same as those used during indirect attempts.
+Techniques used to gain direct entrance into out-of-body experience are exactly the same as those used during indirect attempts.
 The only difference is in the method of implementation.
 The techniques are described in detail in Chapter 2.
-However, since direct techniques mostly require passivity, not all techniques work equally well for both direct and indirect entries into the phase.
-For example, active techniques like straining the brain cannot be used to gain a smooth entrance into the phase.
+However, since direct techniques mostly require passivity, not all techniques work equally well for both direct and indirect entries into out-of-body experience.
+For example, active techniques like straining the brain cannot be used to gain a smooth entrance into out-of-body experience.

 Direct techniques differ from indirect techniques in their implementation because of the slow, halting production of results that occurs from the beginning of a direct attempt through the end of it.
-If upon awakening something happens to work, then this can practically always lead to entrance into the phase.
+If upon awakening something happens to work, then this can practically always lead to an out-of-body experience.
 For example, the same phantom wiggling before sleep can begin quickly enough, but range of movement will not be easy to increase, and the entire implementation of the technique will rely on protracted, rhythmic movement.
 Results take much longer: ten minutes instead of ten seconds.
 These differences also apply to every technique described in this guidebook.